Onchocerciasis or River Blindness: Eye Disease and a Parasite

 One of the first symptoms of onchocerciasis is a skin rash with intense itching.
 The itching can make sleeping extremely difficult.
 Lacerations may appear on the skin as the person frantically scratches.
 There may also be visible nodules where the adult roundworms congregate.

 Later there may be other skin changes, which may be disfiguring.
-The skin often becomes swollen and thickened.
-Hanging folds of skin may develop as the skin loses its integrity.
-Sometimes white patches form where pigment has been lost, and in other cases patches with too much pigment appear.
+The skin often becomes swollen and thickened and may develop hanging folds.
+Sometimes white patches form where pigment has been lost.
+In other cases patches with too much pigment appear.

 The most serious effects of the infection are the life-altering itching and the eye disease.
-The inflammation damages the normally transparent layer over the surface of the eye, which is called the cornea, as well as injuring deeper parts of the eye.
+The inflammation damages the normally transparent layer over the surface of the eye, or the cornea, as well as injuring deeper parts of the eye.
 The changes eventually prevent the person from seeing.
-The blindness is usually the last symptom to appear and develops in adults and older people instead of in children.
+The blindness is usually the last symptom to appear and develops in adults and older people rather than in children.
 The Sightsavers website states if a person is infected at birth and is untreated, they have a high chance of being blind by the time they reach forty years of age.

 It's usually impossible for people in infected areas to avoid contact with a river or stream.
 River blindness usually develops in rural areas where the people are dependent on the land and water for their survival.
 They catch fish from the river and also use it to wash or to collect water for their village.
 They are repeatedly being exposed to black flies, which are most common around the water.

 Severe onchocerciasis is disabling for the affected person, but it has also damaged communities.
 Sometimes villages with good farmland have been abandoned due to the prevalence of river blindness.
-Young, healthy people have been especially keen to leave, which has meant fewer workers to care for crops and famine or poverty for the remaining community members.
+Young, healthy people have been especially keen to leave.
+This has meant fewer workers to care for crops and famine or poverty for the remaining community members.
 Children have been unable to go to school because they have to look after blind relatives.
-Sometimes the whole community has moved to an upland area, which has less productive soil than the valley.
+Sometimes the whole community has moved to an upland area, which is further away from the black flies but has less productive soil than the valley.
 This has cause increased hardship for the community.

 Treating Preventable Blindness